tc39/notes/meetings/2016-05/may-24.md

 DE: does shadow chicken change the behavior of Error.stack?

-MS: not implemented yet.
+MLS: not implemented yet.

 YK: 128 frames not sufficient

-MS: arbitrary chosen constant, can be changed. no implementor wants shadowchicken on all the time due to overheads.
+MLS: arbitrary chosen constant, can be changed. no implementor wants shadowchicken on all the time due to overheads.

 MM: Regarding Error.stack and telemetry, the only thing relevant is the program counter.
 If you had a 128 cycle buffer with just the PC in it, it may have little overhead.
 Depending on the detail of Error.stack

 YK: how can the user decide whether to use the feature, if they're not sure it's going to work as expected.
 This is more the case for PTC than for STC.

-MS: Last two points on slide are the crux of it for me and JSC.
+MLS: Last two points on slide are the crux of it for me and JSC.

 YK: there are at least two implementations with problems.

-MS: If we are willing to say the spec has less value because of the process in place at the time stuff went into the spec it is disconcerting.
+MLS: If we are willing to say the spec has less value because of the process in place at the time stuff went into the spec it is disconcerting.
 JSC didn't get the memo saying that other implementations weren't doing this.
 We implemented this because it was in the spec.

 EFT: It is not my motivation to state that we're trying to ditch this feature because we're not planning to implement this.